PrairieLearn/PrairieLearn/docs/installingLocal.md

 # Repeat after switching branches or pulling new code.
 yarn

-# Transpile code in the `packages/` directory.
+# Install Node packages and Pythong dependencies, and transpile code in the `packages/` directory.
-# Repeat after switching branches, pulling new code, or editing JS/TS in `packages/`.
+# Repeat after switching branches, pulling new code, or editing Python dependencies in `plbase` image.
+# If editing JS/TS in `packages/`, you should also repeat either this command or `make build`.
-make build
+make deps

 # Run the PrairieLearn server.
 make start